ranaswe2/influential-gene-finder/README.md

 DSigDB database from Enrichr.

 # How to Run
-* To run the back-end (Django) project, install python3 and nodeJS.
+* To run the back-end (Django) project, install python3 and nodeJS, start MySQL server.
 Then open command prompt in the ifg-finder-back project folder and then execute Django run command "py manage.py runserver".
 * To run the front-end (ReactJS) project, open command prompt in the ifg-finder-front project folder and then execute ReactJS run command "npm start"

 # Application Overview